ggchappell/GraphR/README.md

 GraphR
 ======

-Python code for dealing with finite, simple graphs.
+Python 3 code for dealing with finite, simple graphs.
 Allows for computation of generalized Ramsey numbers and associated extremal graphs.
-Requires Python 2.6.* or 2.7.*.

 This package is a companion to the following papers by Glenn G. Chappell and John Gimbel: